 That is, if you buy a chain saw to clear brush on your property, follow the instructions on how to use it, and the chain flies off the blade and cuts into you, a manufacturer isn’t likely to succeed in hiding behind a written disclaimer.

 Now, if you happen to legally contract a local artisan to make a custom product for you and the contract includes a disclaimer against injury liability, a court might uphold the validity of the contract.

-As you might gather from this, product liability claims can be complicated.
-If you believe you have a case, consulting with an experienced attorney should be the first step taken to ensure your rights are protected.
+As you might gather from this, “are product liability disclaimers effective” is a difficult question to answer without context.
+It can be complicated.
+If you believe you have a case, consulting with an experienced Texas product liability attorney should be the first step taken to ensure your rights are protected.